NineWG/UNLV_SEL_Research_BIM2BEM/README.md

 ## Scope and Data Notes

 - The case-study building is represented by the included IFC input.
-The original native Revit model is not distributed in this repository due to size it will be made available on request.
+The original native Revit model is not distributed in this repository due to the file size limit.
+It will be made available on request.
 - The simulation location and weather data are provided for reproducibility of the reported case-study simulation; they do not establish the actual location of the building.